abalfoort/iso-constructor/man/iso-constructor.1.md

 # NAME

-iso-constructor - Tool to build and maintain Debian isos
+iso-constructor - Tool to build and maintain custom Debian Live ISOs.

 # SYNOPSIS

-**iso-constructor** \[**-d**|**--debug**]
+Usage: iso-constructor [OPTIONS] [DISTRIBUTION_PATH]

+DISTRIBUTION_PATH contains the unpacked distribution with a boot and root directory.

 # DESCRIPTION

-Tool to build and maintain Debian isos.
-ISO Constructor opens in a terminal where you can follow the building output.

--d, --debug
+Without parameters the GUI is started.

+Options for terminal use (no GUI):

+-b
+:   Build the distribution

+-e
+:   Edit the distribution

+-l
+:   Localize the distribution

+-u
+:   Upgrade the distribution

+-U
+:   Unpack the ISO

+Options for the GUI (all other parameters will be ignored):

+-v
-:   Prints debug information.
+:   Prints debug information while running the GUI.

 # Files

 ~/.iso-constructor/distributions.list
 :   List with distribution directories

-/usr/share/iso-constructor/grubgen.sh
-:   Generates boot/boot/grub/grub.cfg (with grub-template).

-/usr/share/iso-constructor/isolinuxgen.sh
-:   Generates boot/isolinux/isolinux.cfg (with isolinux-template).

-/usr/share/iso-constructor/cleanup.sh
-:   This script cleans up prior to building the ISO.

-/usr/share/iso-constructor/setlocale.sh
-:   Sets the locale of the ISO.
-Default is: en_US.

-/usr/share/iso-constructor/excludes
-:   List with directories excluded from the ISO build.
+~/.constructor/iso-constructor.log
+:   Log file.

+~/.constructor/grub-template (optional)
+:   Custom template for grub.cfg.
+Use /usr/share/iso-constructor/grub-template as base.

+~/.constructor/isolinux-template (optional)
+:   Custom template for isolinux.cfg.
+Use /usr/share/iso-constructor/isolinux-template as base.

 # Author